JoshWelsh/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteF7/README-X8.md

 The KakuteF7 AIO is a flight controller produced by [Holybro](http://www.holybro.com/product/59).

-This copy created specifically for the purposes of documenting Josh's Mini Drak
+This copy created specifically for the purposes of documenting Josh's Skywalker X8

 ## Features